 In the fixed tier we placed her mortgage, car and property insurance and property taxes.
 We totaled these expenses for the year, and then divided that number by 26 since she received a pay check every other week.
 (If you receive a monthly pay check divide by 12; if you receive a weekly pay check divide by 52.)
 This amount was put in a separate checking account every pay period.
 Every month, her mortgage was paid from this account.
-And every year, when property taxes and insurance come do, there will be enough in this account to cover them also.
+And every year, when property taxes and insurance come due, there will be enough in this account to cover them also.
 Marie also added her installment payments to this account – $40 for her fridge; $30 for her student loans – and increased her biweekly deposits to cover those expenses.
 She then set up automatic payments, so she would never be late, and she was building excellent credit.

-Next we turned our attention to the necessary expenses – utilities, food, gas, yard service.
-A portion of her check was placed in a second account to cover these costs.
+Next we turned our attention to the necessary expenses – utilities, food, gas, phone bill, etc. A portion of her check was placed in a second account to cover these costs.
 Since these payments would fluctuate, she would need to monitor this account a little more closely.
 She could control these costs to some extent and she could adjust the amount of her paycheck that was allocated to this second account.
 There are oodles of sites for conserving electricity – another word for sayings – and making succulent cheap meals to save.

 Notice that I did not include a tier for savings and emergency funds.
 That is because these are the over-arching tiers that you must have, and yet are the first things that are omitted to balance a budget.
 As we created her tiers, we allocated a healthy 15% to savings and apportioned funds to create a six month emergency fund, Unfortunately, this meant there would not be enough to cover even the second tier of necessary expenses.
 It became necessary to decrease the percentage of savings and slow down the accumulation of emergency funds.
 These will be increased over time as pay raises happen and fixed debt (ie car loans) are paid off.